Thick blood among the Eastern peoples. Causes and signs of blood thickening, blood thinning products. Determination of viscosity at home

 • test for the determination of tumor markers.

-Thick blood: what is the danger?
+Thick blood: what's the danger?

-• development of atherosclerosis;
+• the development of atherosclerosis;

 • deep vein thrombosis;